toolboc/Jenkins-AKS-CI-CD/Readme.md

 ```
 ## Using the sample configuration

 After completing the steps above, if you wish to use the sample [Jenkinsfile](./Jenkinsfile) in a Jenkins pipeline, start by creating an Azure container registry by following this [guide](https://docs.microsoft.com/en-us/azure/container-registry/).
-Once created, replace the values in the Jenkinsfile for `ACR_LOGINSERVER` (note: this value needs to be changed in *two* locations within the Jenkinsfile),`ACR_ID`, `ACR_PASSWORD` & `KUBE_CONTEXT` (set to value of: *k8sClusterName* from setup.sh).
-Next, create a new pipeline project and copy over the contents of the modified Jenkinsfile.
+Once created, replace the values in the Jenkinsfile `KUBE_CONTEXT` (set to value of: *k8sClusterName* from setup.sh).
+Next, create a Global Credential in Jenkins for `ACR_ID`, `ACR_LOGINSERVER`, and `ACR_PASSWORD` and supply the appropriate values respectively.
+Finally, create a new pipeline project and copy over the contents of the modified Jenkinsfile.
 You should be able to successfully deploy the azure-voting-app-redis helm chart to your K8s cluster by kicking off a build of your new pipeline project.

 Next, run the following on the jenkins server to add a secret for pulling your image from ACR to your k8s deployment: